Assets abroad? Why you may need more than one will3 Jul 2019 | Jan Atkinson

 Relying on just one will risks prolonging the probate process, potentially for years.
 Assets in each country have to be dealt with one country at a time and in many jurisdictions, probate takes longer than in the UK.
 Making local wills to cover foreign assets will speed up the process as the wills can be processed at the same time and the estate assets administered concurrently.

 Jan says, “I have seen cases involving multiple wills in different jurisdictions where the most recent will unintentionally cancels the others.
-Sometimes failure to make a local will means foreign property is subjected to stringent and unforeseen forced heirship rules that operate in certain jurisdictions.
+Sometimes failure to make a local will means the foreign property is subjected to stringent and unforeseen forced heirship rules that operate in certain jurisdictions.
 These situations can mean leaving loved ones without their expected inheritance or charities without bequests.
 Disputes can arise between family members, whilst executors who are potentially liable for costs find themselves struggling to deal with the probate process.”

 In a recent estate on which Jan advised, the deceased had made four wills in rapid succession, intending three of them to each deal with assets in a particular country.
-The last will however, had not been correctly drafted and inadvertently cancelled the earlier wills, leaving the executor in a quandary as to how best to proceed and the beneficiaries of the earlier wills being deprived of what the deceased intended them to receive.
+The last will, however, had not been correctly drafted and inadvertently cancelled the earlier wills, leaving the executor in a quandary as to how best to proceed and the beneficiaries of the earlier wills being deprived of what the deceased intended them to receive.
 This unfortunate situation is unlikely to be resolved without court proceedings in at least two countries, which will seriously deplete the estate assets.

-Watertight estate planning takes time and requires competent professional advice but will ultimately mean peace of mind that wishes will be followed and disputes and lengthy delays avoided.
+Watertight international estate planning takes time and requires competent professional advice but will ultimately mean peace of mind that wishes will be followed and disputes and lengthy delays avoided.